NISH1001/NISH1001.github.io/_posts/2019-03-25-sometimes.markdown

 The whole creates essence with its presence!
 The world is empowered!

-Sometimes I wish I was as hypothetical as Deep Thought can be
+Sometimes I wish I was as hypothetical as Deep Thought could be
 Where hitchhikers around the galaxy come and ask
 **"Hey!
 What's the meaning of YOUR LIFE, YOUR UNIVERSE AND YOUR EVERYTHING"**
 And I compute there silently and reply back